TheCubPlays/Team-Mod-Stick-Fight-/README.md

 ## Known Issues

-- **Grenades** can damage your teammates.
-However, this isn't necessarily an issue since it'd be weird if grenades didn't damage your teammates assuming they damage you in the vanilla game.
 - **Glue gun** can affect your teammates, it won't damage them but it'll still get them stuck.
 - **Ice gun** won't damage or slow down your teammates, however it will still give them the ice particle making it look like it'll slow them down even though it won't.
 - **Thrusters** will still hurt your teammates with fire.